fluconazole injection in sodium chloride Dosage and Administration

 0.85 × above value

-Although the pharmacokinetics of fluconazole has not been studied in children with renal insufficiency, dosage reduction in children with renal insufficiency should parallel that recommended for adults.
-The following formula may be used to estimate creatinine clearance in children:
+Although the pharmacokinetics of fluconazole has not been studied in pediatric patients with renal insufficiency, dosage reduction in pediatric patients with renal insufficiency should parallel that recommended for adults.
+The following formula may be used to estimate creatinine clearance in pediatric patients:

 K ×